 Later in the tutorial, you look at more complex examples that have one-to-many relationships.
 In those cases, the columns have to first be aggregated down to the customer level before you can run the analysis.

 Measures and aggregates used as explanatory factors are also evaluated at the table level of the Analyze metric.
 Some examples are shown later in this article.

 Let's take a look at the key influencers for low ratings.

 Top single factor that influences the likelihood of a low rating

-The organization in this example has three roles: consumer, administrator, and publisher.
+The customer in this example can have three roles: consumer, administrator, and publisher.
 Being a consumer is the top factor that contributes to a low rating.

 More precisely, your consumers are 2.57 times more likely to give your service a negative score.
 The key influencers chart lists Role in Org is consumer first in the list on the left.
 By selecting Role in Org is consumer, Power BI shows additional details in the right pane.
 The comparative effect of each role on the likelihood of a low rating is shown.

 - 14.93% of consumers give a low score.